Kozea/WeasyPrint/docs/first_steps.rst

 Windows
 ~~~~~~~

-Since v61, the easiest way to use WeasyPrint on Windows is to use the `executable`_
+To use WeasyPrint on Windows, the easiest way is to use the `executable`_ of
-of the latest release.
+the latest release.

-The executable doesn’t work for all cases.
-If you want to use WeasyPrint as a
-Python library you’ll have to follow a few steps that may not be
+If you want to use WeasyPrint as a Python library, you’ll have to follow a few
-easy.
+extra steps.
 Please read this chapter carefully.

-Only Windows 11 64-bit is supported.
-You can find this information in the
-Control Panel → System and Security → System.

 The first step is to install the latest version of Python from the `Microsoft
 Store`_.